You’d die for your family. But would you kill for them?

 Agghh, I’m so disappointed I had to put this book down as a DNF, but as I’m finding it exceedingly hard to focus on books, I really can’t waste any of my time on books that aren’t hooking me, and this one wasn’t!

-I had huge hopes for this book, featuring it in various blogs at the end of last year, one being my “most anticipated books of 2018“!
+I had huge hopes for this book, featuring it in various blogs at the end of last year!
 I really thought this one was going to be a fast-paced thriller that would challenge our morals and opinions, but no. It wasn’t like that at all.

 This one started quite strong, jumping straight into the murder (not a spoiler, literally in the first chapter), so I thought this might be one of those stories that was told backwards (like Memento), but it wasn’t like that at all.
 After the initial excitement, this story slowed down straightaway.
 It flits between going back in time and the present day, which is normally not an issue with me, if something happens.